 A low-pressure area is a region where the atmospheric pressure at sea level is below that of surrounding locations.
 Low-pressure systems form under areas of wind divergence that occur in upper levels of the troposphere.

 A low-pressure system is formed due to localized heating caused by greater sunshine over deserts and other landmasses.
-Since the warm air in localized areas is less dense than surroundings, the warm air rises, lowering the atmospheric pressure.
+Since the warm air in localized areas is less dense than the surroundings, the warm air rises, lowering the atmospheric pressure.
 Large scale thermal lows over continents help create pressure gradients that drive monsoon circulations.
 Due to Earth’s spin and the Coriolis effect, winds of a low-pressure system swirl counterclockwise.
 This type of flow is known as cyclonic flow.

 Around the world, the low-pressure systems are most frequently located over the Tibetan Plateau and the lee of the Rocky Mountains.
 In Europe, the recurring low-pressure weather system is known as depressions.